 Psychopathic Manchild: Ramon Salazar in 4 is most likely about four feet tall with the proportions of a child, though he claims to be twenty.
 And is he psychopathic?
 Oh, yes.
 For an equally strong example in more frame of mind alone, Code: Veronica has the Ashford Twins, though one of them has an excuse.
 Their house is full of dolls, music boxes, and more, along with Alfred's fits of immaturity.

-Lisa Trevor is an alternate version of this; she's in her forties, and is wearing the skin of some of her victims as a shroud, but mentally she's a very young child desperately looking for her mother.
+Lisa Trevor is an alternate version of this; she's an adult, and is wearing the skin of some of her victims as a shroud, but mentally she's a very young child desperately looking for her mother.

 Rebecca Chambers had, in canon, escaped from the mansion with the rest of the team in Resident Evil, but has not made any future appearances in the storyline (other than being playable in a mini-game for Resident Evil 5) within the story and is never even talked about at all by the other characters who survived with her.